-17.2 If you wish to cancel or cease the use of our services, you must do so in writing (email or letter) within 14 days of the start of the contract term.
+17.2 If you wish to cancel or cease the use of our consultancy services, you must do so in writing (email or letter) within 14 days of the start of the contract term.
 You can find this date on your SLA.
 If you cancel in writing within 14 days of the contract start date there are no monies to pay.
-Cancellation after 14 days will incur a penalty charge of the remainder of the invoice for the contract period left to run (if not already paid in full)
+Cancellation after 14 days will incur a penalty charge of the remainder of the invoice for the contract period left to run (if not already paid in full).

 17.3 If you wish to cancel or return an order for goods, you must do so within 14 days of receiving the goods.
 The goods must be returned in the same condition they were sent in and must have all original packaging.
 If the goods are damaged, or are not in the same condition they were sent in, we will not be able to offer a full refund.
 You must return all goods to Unit 2, Southview House, St Austell Enterprise Park, St Austell, Cornwall, PL25 4EJ.
-Please see the summary of your cancelation rights below.
+Please see the summary of your cancellation rights below.

 - Your right to cancel an order for goods made at a distance starts when you receive the goods and lasts for 14 days